rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 * [Pause Reconciliation for a RabbitMQ Instance](#pause)
 * [Configure Log Level for the Operator](#operator-log)

-Additional information about using the operator on Openshift can be found at [Using the RabbitMQ Kubernetes Operators on Openshift](using-on-openshift.html).
+Additional information about using the RabbitMQ Cluster Kubernetes Operator on Openshift can be found at [Using the RabbitMQ Kubernetes Operators on Openshift](using-on-openshift.html).

 ## <a id='service-availability' class='anchor' href='#service-availability'>Confirm Service Availability</a>